-Figure #1 shows the letter 'A' as it would appear on the screen in Hi-res.
+Figure H1 shows the letter 'A' as it would appear on the screen in Hi-res.
 Notice that the 1st and last columns are not used.
 The dots as they appear on the screen are so close together sideways that it takes 2 spaces to separate the characters.
 The dots are already far enough apart up and down so that only one space is necessary to separate them.
 Each row of the character uses a different byte of RAM in Hi-res, unlike the one character to a byte in text.
 Therefore, you see below the 'A', each row is separated from the rest.
 Each box in the row is representative of the 7 bits used in Hi-res to control the screen.
-By using information on chart #5 we can figure out what the value of each row of the
+By using information on chart #5 we can figure out what the value of each row of the on chart #5 we can figure out what the value of each flow of the 'A' is.

-'A' is.
 Remember though, the Hi-res screen looks at the bits in reverse order, so that bit #1 is on the left instead of on the right.
-Try to calculate what you think the value of each row is before reading further.
+Try to Row # 1=8. # 2=20. # 3=34. # 4=34. # Example of the rows are as follows: 'A' is.
+Remember though, the Hi-res screen looks at the bits hi reverse order, so that bit #1 is on the left ins calculate what you think the value of each row is before reading further.
 The values of the rows are as follows: